puniverse/quasar/docs/index.md

 [`ActorRef.self()`]({{javadoc}}/actors/ActorRef.html#self()) is a static function that returns the currently executing actor's ref, and [`Actor.self()`]({{javadoc}}/actors/Actor.html#self()) is a protected member function that returns an actor's ref.
 Use them to obtain and share an actor's ref with other actors.

 {:.alert .alert-warn}
 **Note**: An actor must *never* pass a direct reference to itself to other actors or to be used on other strands.
 However, it may share its `ActorRef` freely.
+In fact, no class should hold a direct Java reference to an actor object other than classes that are part of the actor.

 The `ActorRef` allows sending messages to the actor's mailbox.
 In fact, `ActorRef` implements `SendPort` so it can be used just like a channel.